patrickcash/open-humans-projects/README.md

-# OpenHumans Frontend experiments
+# OpenHumans projects

-A collection of experimental frontend UIs for the different OpenHumans projects.
-There are UI for both individual users viewing their data as well as researchers viewing all the users data for the project
+A collection of projects related to the open humans project.
+They include experimental frontend UIs for the different OpenHumans projects and sample data analysis jupyter notebooks.

 ## Project descriptions

+### public-data-explorer

+Public data explorer is a front-end project for the public data api provided by the open humans project